Shumonov/wordle-clone/README.md

 npm start
 ```

-Scan the QR code above with Expo Go (Android) or the Camera app (iOS) to lunch the app on your phone.
+Scan the QR code in the console (you may need to scroll up) with Expo Go (Android) or the Camera app (iOS) to lunch the app on your phone.